Reimnop/reimnop.github.io/README.md

 ## Reimnop's homepage
-This is the repo for my github pages
+This is the repo for my website

-Go to https://reimnop.github.io for the actual page
+Go to https://reimnop.github.io for the beauty